-Our collaboration agreement with Servier requires collaboration payments for shared clinical development costs to be paid in foreign currency, and thus we face foreign exchange risk as a result of entering into transactions denominated in currencies other than U.S. dollars.
+Our collaboration agreement with Servier requires collaboration payments for shared clinical development costs to be paid in Euros, and thus we face foreign exchange risk as a result of entering into transactions denominated in currencies other than U.S. dollars.
 Due to the uncertain timing of expected payments in foreign currencies, we do not utilize any forward exchange contracts.
 All foreign transactions settle on the applicable spot exchange basis at the time such payments are made.
 An adverse movement in foreign exchange rates could have an effect on payments due and made to our collaboration partner as well as other foreign suppliers and for license agreements.
-A 10% change in foreign exchange rates during the periods presented would not have had a material effect on our condensed financial statements.
-As of June 30, 2019, we had \$5.3 million of liabilities denominated in foreign currencies.
+A 10% change in the applicable foreign exchange rates during the periods presented would not have had a material effect on our condensed financial statements.
+As of March 31, 2020, we had \$0.3 million of liabilities and \$0.2 million of other receivables denominated in foreign currency.